DrKeLearning/multimodal-video-evaluator/README.md

 ---

+## 🎥 See MVE in Action

+*Watch how MVE processes a 3-minute instructional video and generates a complete pedagogical audit report.*

+---

 ## 🗂 Version Roadmap & Matrix

 | Version | Status | Primary Focus / Notes | System Prompt | Knowledgebase |